 During this time, DeltaStream compiles and launches the query as an Apache Flink streaming job.

-You should be able to use the LIST QUERIES command in the CLI to view the query along with its status:
+You should be able to use the LIST QUERIES command to view the query along with its status:

 When the query runs successfully, you have a new Kafka topic named csas_enriched_pv in your Kafka cluster, plus a new stream added to the streams in your TestDB database.
-Run the following query from the CLI to examine the contents of the new stream:
+Run the following query to examine the contents of the new stream:

 Now that you have the enriched pageviews stream, you can build a materialized view in which you compute the number of pageviews per user.
-To create this materialized view, type the following statement in the CLI:
+To create this materialized view, type the following statement:

 CREATE MATERIALIZED VIEW user_view_count ASSELECT userid, COUNT(*) AS view_count FROM csas_enriched_pv GROUP BY userid;

 When you run the above query, DeltaStream launches a streaming job that runs the SELECT statement and materializes the result of the query.
-Use the LIST QUERIES command n the CLI to view this query:
+Use the LIST QUERIES command to view this query:

 You can query the resulting materialized view the same way you'd query a materialized view in traditional relational databases -- except that in DeltaStream, the streaming job always keeps the data in the materialized view fresh.